Tripod (web hosting): Website launch

 The domain name Tripod.com was created on September 29, 1994 and the site officially launched in 1995 after operating in "sneak-preview mode" for a period.
 Billed as a "hip Web site and pay service for and by college students", it offered how-to advice on practical issues that might concern young people when first living away from home.
 It planned to charge a minimal fee and make money primarily on commissions from partners who would sell products on the site.
 Other services available included résumé writing features and a simple home page builder.

-Although the feature was an afterthought originally, Tripod soon became known as a place where people could create free web pages, competing with the likes of Yahoo!
-GeoCities and Angelfire.
+Although the feature was an afterthought originally, Tripod soon became known as a place where people could create free web pages, competing with the likes of GeoCities and Angelfire.
 Criticizing AOL, the existing leader in this space, for its "walled-garden" approach, Peabody described the company's aims: "Our idea is to build a community through user-created and user-based content."
 A reviewer in The Washington Post recommended Tripod over GeoCities for giving users an easier URL to remember, and because GeoCities sites had a tendency to crash computers.

 Investment and buyout

 After receiving an initial investment of US$4 million in venture capital, led by New Enterprises Associates, in May 1997 Tripod took an additional round of investment totaling US$10 million.
 By this time the company had grown to 40 employees and was hoping to reach profitability by the 1st quarter of 1998.
 The second group of investors included Interpublic, which paid US$2.5 million for a stake in Tripod estimated at 10 percent, thus implying a valuation of US$25 million for the company overall.
 On February 3, 1998, Lycos announced they had acquired Tripod for a reported US$58 million in stock.

 Lycos also ended up owning Tripod's former competitor Angelfire, picked up as part of the acquisition of WhoWhere.
 The two properties were run concurrently, with Tripod continuing to focus on its college-age audience while Angelfire tended to attract high school users.
 In early 2001, Tripod reached six million registered users (up from nearly one million at the time it was acquired) and was expanding at an estimated 250,000 new sites per month.
 However, generating profits remained difficult, with an analyst opining that they needed better user profiling so the sites could generate the results expected by advertisers.
 They also had the challenge of not alienating users while trying to make money.
 By the end of the year, Tripod and Angelfire also introduced account options allowing users to pay in order to keep their sites ad-free.
 GeoCities, now acquired by Yahoo!, would follow suit not long afterward.

 In 2009, Tripod removed the option to use its services for free.
-After this, users were required to pay for it.
+After this, new users were required to pay for it.